microsoftarchive/keyvault-configuration-resolver-node/README.md

 Simply pass in the client instance as the value of a property called `client`.
 The client will then have a `getObjectSecrets` method.

+You may also just pass in a KeyVault client instance.
+This is detected by the presence of a function called "getSecret" on the passed-in object.

 ### With an AAD client certificate

 _Not supported_